 - First, read the internship FAQ and Guidelines at ithaca.edu/rhp and click on “For Current Students”

 - Then, look for opportunities and postings on Handshake using your NetPass account: https://app.joinhandshake.com/login

 - Next, contact Suzanne Brache, Career Engagement Specialist

 - You may take up to 12 credits of internship experience

 - You must work at least 45 hours per credit received

 - Academic requirements (once internship starts):

-- Send weekly emails about your experiences at the worksite to your faculty sponsor
+- Send weekly emails about your experiences at the worksite to your faculty sponsor, as requested

 - Write a final reflective paper assessing aspects of the organization and your experience